-With cyber security becomes a growing concern for organisations and individuals, you may have come across the concept of MITM (man-in-the-middle) attacks.
+With cyber security becoming a growing concern for organisations and individuals, you may have come across the concept of MITM (man-in-the-middle) attacks.

 What is a man-in-the-middle attack?

-MITM attacks exploit the way data is shared between a website and a user’s device – whether that’s their computer, phone, tablet, etc.
+MITM attacks exploit how data is shared between a website and a user’s device – whether that’s their computer, phone or tablet.

 When you visit a website, your device sends an instruction through an Internet router, which is then directed to the website’s server.

-The server acknowledges and completes the instruction, sending the information back through the router to the person’s device.
+The server acknowledges and completes the instruction, sending the information back to the user’s device through the router.

 This process happens so quickly that many of us don’t acknowledge how complex it is – and that’s what allows MITM attackers to strike.

-Using one of several techniques (which we explain below), attackers compromise the router, allowing them to intercept data in real-time as it flows between the victim’s computer and the server.
+Using several techniques (which we explain below), attackers compromise the router, allowing them to intercept data in real-time as it flows between the victim’s computer and the server.

 How do attacks intercept your data?

 That’s not so much a security weakness as it is part of its design.
-Public Wi-Fi is intended for anyone in the vicinity to use, so naturally it will be less secure than your home or office network, which contains protections that ensure only authorised people can connect.
+Public Wi-Fi is intended for anyone in the vicinity to use.
+Naturally, it will be less secure than your home or office network, which contains protections that ensure only authorised people can connect.

 But how do criminals get in the middle?
 The first step is to compromise the Internet router, which they can do with tools that scan for unpatched flaws or other vulnerabilities.